 Step 02: The role of the influencer

-At the same time, the Influencer Marketing Cloud will help you to identify and avoid black sheep.
-Because followers can be bought as well.
-The tool recognises this by the vast number of followers who come and go.
+At the same time, the Influencer Marketing Cloud also helps to track down and avoid black sheep.
+Because followers can also be bought.
+The tool recognizes this by the fact that many followers join and leave again.
+The actual target group differs accordingly from the number of followers.

-E-commerce retailers should also look at the other partnerships an influencer has already entered into.
-For example, it makes little sense for a watch manufacturer to advertise with an Instagram influencer who has already created advertising for three other watch brands in the last month.
-This makes it seem inauthentic.
+However, e-commerce retailers should also look at what other collaborations an influencer has already entered into to ensure credibility.
+For example, it makes little sense for a watch manufacturer to advertise with an Instagram influencer who has already advertised for three other different watch brands in the last month.